The Year of The Fire Horse (丙午): When Fire Rides the Wind of Freedom

 Tai Chi & Qigong for Health

-Join us every Monday morning for a rejuvenating Tai Chi and Qigong class designed to help you cultivate calm, enhance flexibility, and restore your natural energy.
+Join us every Monday and Wednesday morning for a rejuvenating Tai Chi and Qigong class designed to help you cultivate calm, enhance flexibility, and restore your natural energy.
 Guided by gentle instruction, this class is perfect for all experience levels—no previous knowledge required.
 You’ll explore foundational techniques from Tai Chi and Qigong, integrating breath, posture, and mindful movement.
 Whether you’re seeking stress relief, improved balance, or a deeper connection to your body and spirit, this hour-long session offers a peaceful and empowering start to your week.